indigo-dc/oidc-agent/gitbook/oidc-agent.md

                              to do it with oidc-add.
       --seccomp              Enables seccomp system call filtering; allowing only predefined system calls.
-  -t, --lifetime=LIFETIME    Set a default value in seconds for the maximum
+  -t, --lifetime=TIME        Set a default value in seconds for the maximum
                              lifetime of account configurations added to the agent.
 A lifetime specified for an account configuration with oidc-add overwrites this